Passion of the People – 1.5.3

 These days, we don’t look at the sky.
 Experts tell us about the weather, about NASA and its progress and they show us an impressive telescope photo of the universe and its many galaxies.
 The problem is that we don’t take a time to look at the sky to learn about this fantastic world

 Global warming and different types of pollution are becoming more and more known around the world.
 However, light pollution is not mentioned.
 Human societies have all become artificial and light pollution is one of the consequences.
 As a result, when you are in a big city, it is now impossible to see the stars.
-Light pollution affects our perception but also the environment and biodiversity (link to page 1.7).
+Light pollution affects our perception but also the environment and biodiversity.
 For example, artificial lighting affects species migration patterns, predator-prey relationships, and the circadian rhythms of many organisms.

 In her Nat Geo story Nadia Drake wrote about electric lights and their unexpected negative effect on wildlife and human health: “Arguably, the light bulb is the most transformative invention humans have introduced to this planet. […] But if light bulbs have a dark side, it’s that they have stolen the night.
 The excess light we dump into our environments is endangering ecosystems by harming animals whose life cycles depend on dark. […] And in a primal sense, we’ve lost our connection to night-time skies, the tapestries into which our ancestors wove their star-studded stories, timed the planting and harvesting of crops, and deduced the physical laws governing the cosmos.”